nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### Add a new contact
 (Written by: Wei Yang)

-Adds you or your friend into the list of contacts.
+Adds a contact into the application.
 You will need to key in `<Contact Name>` and `<NUSMODS link>` of the contact.
 * You must add in your (main user's) contact before you can use the application.